 Sony’s new Xperia 10 Plus is a big phone – both literally and figuratively.
 It’s large, with a 6.5-inch screen, and boasts an unusual 21:9 aspect ratio – making the display three times taller than it is wide.
 It’s also a big phone for Sony, and we’ll come on to why in a minute.
 But for now, all you need to know is that while the Xperia 10 Plus is one of the most interesting phones of 2019, it remains far from perfect.

-The Sony Xperia 10 Plus is one of the company’s two mid-range offerings for 2019, and costs $429.
+The Sony Xperia 10 Plus is one of the company’s two mid-range offerings from 2019, and costs $429.
 The other mid-range offering is its smaller brother, the Xperia 10.

 Both phones are important for Sony.
 Its mobile division has been struggling for a while, and it needs these phones to strike a chord with consumers.
 So, will the Xperia 10 Plus perform?

 Sadly, it probably won’t.
 The Xperia 10 Plus is an unusual phone, and that might put people off.
 However, that doesn’t mean it isn’t without merit.
 There’s a lot to like about the Xperia 10 Plus, but unfortunately, it’s hampered by its biggest selling point – that 21:9 aspect ratio display.

 - Sony Xperia 10 Plus design – Everything you need to know about its ergonomics

 - Sony Xperia 10 Plus screen – Can you really sell a phone on the screen alone?

 - Sony Xperia 10 Plus performance – How speedy is this Sony?